Logo-ajcmi

 (Ris Format - Firefox Plugin)

 Avicenna J Clin Microbiol Infect.
-Inpress.
+2024;11(1): 1-8.

 doi: 10.34172/ajcmi.3509

-Abstract View: 9
+Abstract View: 382

 Original Article

-Alterations in the Gut Microbiota Composition and Structure of Children under 5 Years with Sepsis: A Case Report from a Federal Medical Center in Lagos State, Nigeria.
+Alterations in the Gut Microbiota Composition and Structure of Children Under 5 Years With Sepsis: A Case Report From a Federal Medical Center in Lagos State, Nigeria

 Abstract

-Background: Sepsis is a major cause of death among children in Sub-Saharan Africa.
-Although studies have suggested that dysbiosis of the gut microbiota is associated with sepsis, there is limited data on the microbiota profile of children with sepsis in low- and middle-income countries like Nigeria.
-Methods: To address this gap, we conducted a study to examine the gut microbiota of four children (S2, S4, S6, and S8) with sepsis and two apparently healthy controls (C2 and C4).
-We extracted DNA from stool samples and used 16S rRNA amplicon sequencing and bioinformatics analysis to determine the microbial composition of the microbiota.
-Results: A significant reduction in the abundance of the phylum Bacteroidetes was observed in the sepsis cases, while the family Enterobacteriaceae was dominant, with a relative abundance of 29.7%, 36.9%, 47.4%, and 34.6% in S2, S4, S6, and S8, respectively.
+Results: A significant reduction in the abundance of the phylum Bacteroidetes was observed in sepsis cases, while the family Enterobacteriaceae was dominant, with a relative abundance of 29.7%, 36.9%, 47.4%, and 34.6% in S2, S4, S6, and S8, respectively.
 Pathogenic bacterial species such as Megasphaera spp., Sutterella spp., and Clostridium difficile were dominant among some of the sepsis samples.
-The bacterial communities of the microbiota of participants with sepsis largely diverged from that of the controls, with a remarkable decrease in diversity.
-Conclusion: This study highlights an alteration in the gut microbiota of children presenting with sepsis.
-Notably, there was a reduction in beneficial commensals and an increase in potential pathogenic bacterial species.
-Since sepsis remains a major public health challenge, the need to explore the gut microbiota for possible intervention is imperative.
+The bacterial communities of the microbiota of participants with sepsis largely diverged from those of the controls, with a remarkable decrease in diversity.

 First Name